Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 }

-I'm designing a CLI tool.
-Create an agent team to explore from three angles:
+I want to design a CLI tool.
+Make an agent team to explore three perspectives:

-Claude creates the team, spawns teammates, and coordinates work.
+Claude creates the team, assigns teammates, and coordinates the work.

 |---|---|---|